Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.60 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 22nd across all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs allowed (166 total, 1.3 per game).
+- Diamondbacks pitchers combine to give up 168 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

+- The Diamondbacks will send Pfaadt (1-6) to the mound for his 14th start of the season.
+He is 1-6 with a 5.91 ERA and 60 strikeouts through 67 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.